What is the P-Value Formula?

 Since we have to find the area to the right of the curve,

-Since p-value of 0.124107 is more than a significant level of 0.05, we fail to reject the null hypothesis.
+Since the P-Value of 0.124107 is more than a significant level of 0.05, we fail to reject the null hypothesis.

 Relevance and Use

-P-Value has wide applications in statistical hypothesis testing, specifically in null hypothesis testing.
+P-Value has wide applications in statistical hypothesis testing, specifically null hypothesis testing.
 For instance, a Fund Manager runs a mutual fund.
-He claims that the returns from a particular scheme of the mutual fund are equivalent to Nifty, which is the benchmark stock market index.
-He would frame the null hypothesis that the returns of the mutual fund scheme are equivalent to that of Nifty.
-The alternative hypothesis would be that the Scheme’s returns and Nifty returns are not equivalent.
-He would then calculate the p-value.
+He claims that the returns from a particular mutual fund scheme are equivalent to Nifty, the benchmark stock market index.
+Therefore, he would frame the null hypothesis that the returns of the mutual fund scheme are equivalent to that of Nifty.
+The alternative hypothesis is that the Scheme and Nifty returns are not equivalent.
+He would then calculate the P-Value.